mattwigway/indicatrix.org-old/_posts/2012-03-31-conditionals-in-the-qgis-raster-calculator.md

 - raster
 ---

-I needed to do some conditionals in the QGIS raster calculator, but it doesn't support that—or at least doesn't seem to.
+I needed to do some conditionals in the QGIS raster calculator, but it doesn't support that---or at least doesn't seem to.
 But it does support logical operators, with a result of either 0 or 1.
 For instance, here's the script I wrote:

 <pre>
 # Subtract them